Edgar-Romero87/reading-notes/401/class18.md

 1. **What is the benefit of transforming data into packets?**
 - Optimize the use of the channel capacity available.
 - Minimize the transmission latency.
-- Increase robustness of communication.
+- Increase the robustness of communication.

-2. **UDP is often refereed to as a connectionless protocol.
+2. **UDP is often referred to as a connectionless protocol.
 Why is this?**

 DNS, TFTP, and many other protocols rely on UDP for their data transmission.
 UDP is a connectionless protocol.
 No connection needs to be established between the source and destination before you transmit data.
 UDP does not have a mechanism to make sure that the payload is not corrupted.